IHE/RAD.IRA/input/pagecontent/volume-1.md

 The Evidence Creator is a [Synchronizing Application](volume-1.html#1xx1102-synchronizing-application).

+TODO: Rework this paragraph
+The Evidence Creator consumes reporting events and may create evidence data such as DICOM SR. These evidence data are communicated with other systems.
+Note that these evidence data are not shared using the content sharing mechanism defined in this profile.
+Hence other `Synchronizing Applications` in the reporting session may not be aware of the evidence data created.

+TODO: Open issue if we need two levels of support, or if the first level (just consume) is not good enough.

+The Evidence Creator might be capable of producing evidence data in formats like DICOM SR, but might not be able to share these evidence data in a reporting session as defined in this profile.
+Therefore the baseline requirement is that an Evidence Creator is a `Synchronizing Application` that can consumes reporting events.
+If it can publish the evidence data using the content sharing mechanism defined in this profile, then the Evidence Creator can also claim support for Content Creator.

-If the Evidence Creator is grouped with a Report Content Creator to publish additional content events to a reporting session, then it shall support at least one of the following FHIR resources:
+If the Evidence Creator is grouped with a Content Creator to publish additional content events to a reporting session, then it shall support at least one FHIR resource.
+The following ...
+TODO

 - `ImagingSelection`: image / series references and simple annotations
 - `Observation`: measurements and annotations

 The Evidence Creator may support other FHIR resources.

-> Note: The Evidence Creator may be capable of producing evidence data in formats like DICOM SR, but may not be able to share these evidence data in a reporting session as defined in this profile.
-Therefore the baseline requirement is that an Evidence Creator is a `Synchronizing Application` that can consumes reporting events.
-If it can publish the evidence data using the content sharing mechanism defined in this profile, then the Evidence Creator can also claim support for Report Content Creator.

-#### 1:XX.1.1.5 Report Content Creator
+#### 1:XX.1.1.5 Content Creator

-The Report Content Creator actor is responsible for publishing context and/or content changes (add, modify or delete) as events to a reporting session.
+The Content Creator actor is responsible for publishing context and/or content changes (add, modify or delete) as events to a reporting session.

-The Report Content Creator is also capable of selecting one or more contents and publishing the selection events to a reporting session.
+The Content Creator is also capable of selecting one or more contents and publishing the selection events to a reporting session.

-The Report Content Creator supports the necessary transaction to publish or select content events.
-The specific FHIR resources payload support is defined by the grouped actor.
+TODO: Make the description more report specific.

+TODO: Make update and select both option but have to support at least one of them.
+Note that you can select contents created by other actors.

 #### 1:XX.1.1.6.
 Watcher